ladyeklipse/ZX-Pokemaster/README.txt

 ===========================================================
 V. Version history
 ===========================================================
+1.6
+ - Upgraded the database to September, 2023.
+ - Only one .POK file per game is now created in every folder unless .POK files are sorted into the POKES subfolders.
+ - Removed links to crypto donations.
+ - settings are now saved in %APPDATA% due to Windows OS restrictions.
 1.51
  - Introduced a Warning message when "Include supplementary files" is checked.
  - "Include alternate files" is on by default now.